envoidia/website/input/writing/csharp_for_java_devs/classes.md

 `this` is the same. `base` is used instead of `super`

-Inheritance is much the same, but instead of `extends` or `implements`, the syntax is `class ClassName : NameOfClassItExtends, IInterfaceItImplements`.
+Inheritance is much the same, but instead of `extends` or `implements`, you use the `:` operator

 Interface names should be prefixed with `I` to make up for lost clarity from lack of a specific keyword

-In order to call the base constructor, use `:` syntax before the constructor body
+In order to call the base constructor, use the `:` operator before the constructor body

 ```c#
 public class Foo : Bar {